rajdyp/rdocs/content/quiz/kubernetes/05-networking/_index.md

     },
     {
       "type": "code-output",
       "question": "A pod with IP 10.244.1.5 on Node 1 wants to communicate with another pod (10.244.1.6) on the same node.
-What component handles this routing?", "code": "Node 1\n├─ Pod CIDR: 10.244.1.0/24\n├─ Pod A: 10.244.1.5\n└─ Pod B: 10.244.1.6\n\nPod A → Pod B", "language": "text",
+Which statement is MOST accurate?", "code": "Node 1\n├─ Pod CIDR: 10.244.1.0/24\n├─ Pod A: 10.244.1.5\n└─ Pod B: 10.244.1.6\n\nPod A → Pod B", "language": "text",
       "options": [
-        "CNI overlay network (VXLAN)",
-        "cni0 bridge",
-        "kube-proxy iptables rules",
-        "Direct node routing"
+        "Traffic must go through the CNI overlay network (VXLAN)", "Traffic is handled locally within the node by the CNI plugin", "kube-proxy iptables rules handle same-node pod communication", "Traffic requires cross-node routing to complete"
       ],
       "answer": 1,
-      "explanation": "When pods are on the same node, the cni0 bridge handles the routing.
-The traffic goes from Pod A's network namespace through the veth pair to the cni0 bridge, which then forwards it through another veth pair to Pod B. Cross-node communication would use the CNI overlay, but same-node traffic stays local via the bridge.", "hint": "Think about the Pod Network Architecture diagram showing connections within a single node."
+      "explanation": "Same-node pod-to-pod communication is handled locally within the node by the CNI plugin.
+The exact mechanism depends on the CNI implementation: bridge-based CNIs (like Flannel) use a bridge (e.g., cni0), while others like Calico use IP routing, and Cilium uses eBPF.
+Regardless of the implementation, same-node traffic doesn't need to leave the node or use overlay networks.", "hint": "Consider whether traffic between pods on the same node needs to leave that node."
     },
     {
       "type": "mcq",